Haritha200111/Splitwise/README.md

 This application provides a RESTful API for managing splits among friends or family, allowing users to efficiently track and manage shared expenses.

 # Prerequisites
-Ensure Go is installed your machine.
+Ensure Go is installed on your machine.
 PostgreSQL installed and running.

 # Database Setup